iturdikulov/notes/gnu privacy guard.md

 ## GnuPG to SSH

-You must have at least one subkey, with authentication capability.
-To generate you can use somthing like this:
-`gpg --expert --edit-key, RSA, 4096, -ENCRYPT, -DECRYPT, AUTH, save`.

-1. Find fingerprint of your RSA key: `gpg --list-secret-keys --keyid-format short`
+1. Find fingerprint of your RSA key:
+   `gpg --list-secret-keys --keyid-format short` or `gpg -K`
 2. Next, you can use openpgp2ssh tool distributed in with monkeyshpere project:
 ```sh
 # 01234567 must be fingerprint of a RSA key (or subkey)